 A8.
 We do not anticipate maintaining curling ice in the summer months, unless membership and participation exceed our projections.
 Obviously the summer months are the hottest and adopting a traditional curling calendar is one way to keep energy costs down.

 Q9.
-How is it possible for a club that is three years old, to do this?
+How is it possible for a club that is four years old, to do this?

 A9.
 Well, the first reason is that even though we are a small club, we have an amazing depth of talent and personalities within the club.
 The other major reason is that we have some major donors willing to step up and help, including one who is buying land and constructing the building, another who has committed substantial funding, and a third who is a licensed general contractor and has offered to build it at cost.
 Further, we are not done with fundraising!
 Many club members have already stepped up with their contributions.
 We will continue to raise funds a variety of ways, including sponsorships and advertising.